Diradicaloid: Hetero-cyclopentane-1,3-diyls

 Five-membered diradicals with radical character localized on pnictogen atoms can be synthesized via the insertion of carbon monoxide and isonitriles into the corresponding pnictogen-centered cyclobutane-1,3-diyls.
 In 2015, Schulz and coworkers reported the first stable cyclopentane-1,3-diyl species generated from the ring expansion of terphenyl-substituted diphosphadiazanediyl using carbon monoxide (Figure 12).
 The computed structural data support an almost planar five-membered ring, and the HOMO/LUMO contributions to the CI wavefunction indicate an occupation of the HOMO with 1.44 electrons, suggesting diradical character.
 Experimentally, additions of phosphaalkyne and elemental sulfur across the phosphorus atom are consistent with diradicaloid reactivity.

 Figure 12.
 CO insertion generates hetero-cyclopentane-1,3-diyl, reported by Schulz et al.

 Isonitriles can also insert into the same diphosphadiazanediyls to form the corresponding heterocyclic 5-membered diradicaloids (Figure 13a).
 The insertion reaction is sensitive to the steric bulk of the substituent on the isonitrile; for example, the terphenyl-substituted isonitrile was unable to undergo the insertion reaction, while the smaller 2,6-dimethylphenyl isonitrile was able to insert into the P-N bond.

 Figure 13.
 RNC (isonitrile) insertion into (a) [P2N2] and (b) [PAsN2] diradicaloids, reported by Schulz et al.

 Isonitrile insertion was also explored with mixed phosphorus-nitrogen and phosphorus-arsenic centered 4-membered ring diradicaloids.
 With the latter compound, the isonitrile selectively inserts into the arsenic-nitrogen bond over the phosphorus-nitrogen bond (Figure 13b).
 The resulting five-membered ring species was characterized via X-ray structural analysis, confirming the above connectivity (Figure 14).
 Calculations revealed a substantial diradical character ($\beta$=0.24), which agrees with the experimentally observed activation of triple bonds.

 Figure 14.
 Crystal structure of hetero-cyclopentanediyl diradicaloid resulting from isonitrile insertion into [PAsN2] diradicaloid.

 Other main group diradicaloids

 Diradicaloid 6-membered heterocycles have been reported.
 In 2020, a cyclic alkylaminocarbene-stabilized 9,10-diboraanthracene was synthesized.
-EPR spectroscopy and quantum calculations indicated a singlet diradical ground state, and the incorporation of boron atoms was demonstrated to lower the HOMO-LUMO band gap.
+EPR spectroscopy and quantum calculations indicated a singlet diradical ground state, and the incorporation of boron atoms was demonstrated to lower the HOMO-LUMO energy gap.
 In 2021, a cyclic germanium-centered diradicaloid with a [C_{4}Ge_{2}] framework was isolated.
 Calculations indicated a singlet diradical ground state, and the ability of the germanium species to split dihydrogen at room temperature further supported its diradical character.

 A 1,2-diborete diradicaloid containing a highly strained [B_{2}C_{2}] framework was reported by Braunschweig and coworkers in 2022.
 In 2024, the first diborepin diradicals, in which the boron radical sites are disjointed, were synthesized by Gilliard and coworkers.